Right to Organize and Union Rights

 • "Only union members have these rights" — All employees (union or not) have the right to engage in concerted activity about working conditions.

 Step 1: Talk to your coworkers.
-Organizing starts with conversations.
-You have the right to discuss wages, benefits, and working conditions with coworkers at any time (including at work, within reason).
+Organizing always starts with conversations.
+You have the right to discuss wages, benefits, and conditions on break, at lunch, on personal phones — and within reason, even at the workstation.

 What should you NOT do?

 Don't sign a "yellow-dog contract."
-Agreements requiring you to never join a union are unenforceable under the NLRA.
+An agreement promising you'll never join a union is unenforceable under the NLRA, but employers occasionally still try.

 You came here to know your rights — help someone else know theirs.